 Get an email when final verdict is ready:

 This model hails from Adidas’ CrazyFlight line, which features volleyball shoes that aim to help athletes take off from the ground with minimal effort.
 The proprietary midsole technology is very responsive to impact, while the grippy outsole rubber allows players to move and change directions quickly without a hitch.
 On top of that, the breathable upper ensures a comfortable playing experience.

-Some people may enjoy the springier midsole of the CrazyFlight X 3, but if you prefer more stability, check out the Adidas CrazyFlight Bounce 3.
+Some people may enjoy the springier midsole of the CrazyFlight X 3, but if you prefer more stability, check out the CrazyFlight Bounce 3 from Adidas.
 They share the same silhouette, but instead of Boost, the CrazyFlight Bounce 3 uses the Bounce technology for cushioning.

 Based on physical appearance alone, it’s tough to tell the CrazyFlight X 3 from the CrazyFlight X 2.
 They use the same technologies for the outsole and the midsole, but differences lie in the construction of the upper.
-First off, the CrazyFlight X 2 has integrated TPU fibers in the mesh; the new iteration does not.
-Also, the previous version has a wider forefoot to accommodate people with fuller feet.
-Another difference is that the CrazyFlight X 2 uses a polyurethane sockliner.
+First off, the CrazyFlight X 3 replaces the close-knit textile with an open-cell breathable mesh.
+Secondly, the newer iteration features smoother transitions between the upper materials.

 Traction.
 Like most Adidas volleyball shoes, a layer of gum rubber protects the midsole against abrasion.
 This compound is sticky because of the higher natural rubber content.
 It is soft, allowing it to spread out and better grip the surface.
 It is also non-marking, making it suitable for use on polished indoor floors.
 At the forefoot, a pivot disc-like structure prevents knee injuries during quick twists or turns.